jwanglab/fusilli/README.md

 FUSILLI assumes a **genomic** reference is used for alignment.
 FUSILLI looks for alignments from the PAF file overlapping with target genes of interested in a B-ALL BED file (by default).
 After assembling candidate reads mapping to disparate genes, FUSILLI applies filters to get rid of false positives, most likely due to ambiguous alignments.
-By default, FUSILLI will output fusions with the number of unique supporting reads to `stdout`:
+FUSILLI will output fusions with the number of unique supporting reads to `stdout` (but also as the option to additionally output to a file):

 ```
 analyzing the PAF file at /home/jclin/sample.paf: 100%|████████████████████████████████████████████████████████████████████| 6515299/6515299 [01:09<00:00, 94064.51it/s]